Hyperhidrosis: Diagnosis

 Symmetry of excessive sweating in hyperhidrosis is most consistent with primary hyperhidrosis.
-To diagnose this condition, a dermatologist gives the patient a physical exam.
+To diagnose this condition, a dermatologist gives the person a physical exam.
 This includes looking closely at the areas of the body that sweat excessively.
 A dermatologist also asks very specific questions.
-This helps the doctor understand why the patient has excessive sweating.
+This helps the physician understand why the person has excessive sweating.
 Sometimes medical testing is necessary.
 Some patients require a test called the sweat test.
 This involves coating some of their skin with a powder that turns purple when the skin gets wet.

 Excessive sweating affecting only one side of the body is more suggestive of secondary hyperhidrosis and further investigation for a neurologic cause is recommended.